 Emma Cronin, Fundraising Manager for Brain Tumour Research, said: “I’m so pleased to see so many people from across Plymouth donning their hats and raising money for Wear a Hat Day 2018.
 We would like to thank everyone for their support.
 Every year thousands of people are given the news that they have a brain tumour and often the treatment options are limited.
 The money raised today will go towards pioneering research that is taking place at the University of Plymouth.”

 Prof Oliver Hanemann is the lead researcher at Brain Tumour Research’s Centre of Excellence in Plymouth.
-The team there is focussed on how low-grade brain tumours develop.
+The team there is focused on how low-grade brain tumours develop.
 These tumours are usually slow-growing but can become malignant.